bbopt/nomad/README.txt

 EXAMPLES OF OPTIMIZATION:

 Batch Mode:
-There are examples in batch mode in examples/basic/batch/.
+There are examples in batch mode in $NOMAD_HOME/examples/basic/batch/.
 In each directory, the blackbox functions (usually named bb) are compiled by default.
 The problem may be resolved using NOMAD and the parameter file:

 $NOMAD_HOME/build/release/bin/nomad param.txt

-For convenience, the path to $NOMAD_HOME/build/release/bin directory can be added to the $PATH environement variable.
+For convenience, the path to $NOMAD_HOME/build/release/bin directory can be added to the $PATH environment variable.
 For *Windows*, this is achieved by setting the parameters for environment variable %PATH%.

 Library Mode: